 Sin boldly, Luther later wrote to his friend, Melanchthon.
 His words suggest that because a Christian has no choice but to sin, he or she should sin fearlessly, with confidence in Jesus Christ.
-If the sin, in the form of the work, is done with enthusiasm and commitment, and is thus done well, it can assist the growth of the personality.
+If the sin, in the form of the work, is done with enthusiasm and commitment, and is thus done well, it can assist the growth of the person.
 Perhaps from there it can contribute to deeper repentence.
 If that is what Luther meant, there is great freedom in it.
 But it comes at a price.
 Sin is easily mistaken for a constituent element in human life which is necessary to being human.
 Sin easily presents itself as a tragic destiny which lies outside anyone’s responsibility, rather than as a discrete act or set of acts which I freely chose, but need not choose again.
 One could take from the Bible and from Christian tradition a less totalising and a less deterministic view.